Southwest CEO apologizes as the airline begins return to normal after days of cancellations, delays

 Kelly said the problems in Florida hit Southwest particularly hard because about half of its planes go through the state.

 “It just put the airline way behind on Friday,” Kelly said.
-“There were no ATC issues over the weekend, that’s absolutely true, but I think any industry expert knows that it takes several days if you have that large of an impact on the operation to get the airplanes where they need to be and then to match the crews up with that.”
+“There were no ATC issues over the weekend — that’s absolutely true — but I think any industry expert knows that it takes several days if you have that large of an impact on the operation to get the airplanes where they need to be and then to match the crews up with that.”

 The airline is still churning through complaints from passengers on Twitter, offering apologies and aid to those who needed it.